juchong/AprilTagUnity/README.md

 1. **No WebCamTexture Available**
    - Ensure Meta's Passthrough Camera API is properly initialized
    - Check that the WebCamTextureManager is present in the scene
+   - Verify camera permissions are granted on Quest

 2. **WebCamTexture GPU Initialization Errors**
    - The system now automatically waits for WebCamTexture to initialize